kuldeepkd13/Scraper/README.md

 - axios: For making HTTP requests.
 - cheerio: For parsing HTML.
 - fs: For file system operations.
+- zlib: For gzip compression.

 ## 4. How to Run:
 To run the scraper, execute the following command in the terminal: `node index.js`.

 ## 5. Functionality:
 The scraper first fetches the search results page of Amazon-IN for laptops and extracts the URLs of individual product pages.
-It then visits each product page to extract details such as SKU ID, product name, price, brand, delivery information, etc. The extracted data is written to a json file named `product.json`.
+It then visits each product page to extract details such as SKU ID, product name, price, brand, delivery information, etc. The extracted data is written to a gzip compressed NDJSON file named `products.gz`.

 ## 6. Error Handling:
 The scraper handles errors gracefully by logging error messages to the console and skipping over any failed operations.
 For example, if fetching HTML for a product page fails, the scraper logs an error message and continues to the next product.